 In 2018, Ian scored series 2 of Netflix's 'Medici', in addition to Paolo Buonvino's themes from series 1.
 He also scored 'Sisters of the Wilderness' which won 'Best Feature' at the Durban Film Festival qualifying the doc for Academy Award contention - the score was recorded at Abbey Road Studios in London.
 Earlier in the year Ian scored theatrical-release, coming-of-age drama 'Scott & Sid' and zombie-horror 'Redcon-1', which premiered at the Raindance Film Festival.
 He ended 2018 scoring documentaries ‘Hitsville: The Making of Motown’ produced by Fulwell 73 and Berry Gordy, and ‘Show Me The Picture: The Story of Jim Marshall’ which premiered at SXSW and won the audience choice award at SFFF.

-In 2017, Ian scored feature-biopic 'My Name is Lenny' starring John Hurt, Chanel Cresswell and Josh Helman, BBC comedy-drama 'Quacks', and co-scored the award-winning documentary 'After the Screaming Stops' with Blur's Dave Rowntree.
+In 2017, Ian scored feature-biopic 'My Name is Lenny' starring John Hurt and Chanel Cresswell, BBC comedy-drama 'Quacks', and co-scored the award-winning documentary 'After the Screaming Stops' with Blur's Dave Rowntree.
 The latter premiered at the 2018 BFI London Film Festival to rave reviews.

 Previous works include feature documentaries for Olympic legends Usain Bolt ('I Am Bolt'), and Sir Mo Farah ('Mo Farah: No Easy Mile').
 He collaborated with Hip-Hop legend Nas on the opening titles to 'I Am Bolt', and co-scored 'Mo Farah: No Easy Mile' with Blur drummer Dave Rowntree.